529 Annual Plan Contribution Limits by State in 2026

 Tax Benefits for 529 Plans

 The advantages to 529 plans go beyond saving for your child’s college education.
 A 529 might unlock certain tax benefits.
-For example, earnings in the account grow tax-free and there is no federal income tax liability for qualified withdrawals.
-In some states, qualified 529 withdrawals might not be subject to state income tax either.
+For example, earnings in the account grow tax-free and there is no federal or state income tax liability for qualified withdrawals.

 But not all states allow you to deduct 529 contributions.
 For example, California, Kentucky, and Hawaii don’t offer a state tax deduction or credit for 529 contributions on their state income tax returns.
-However, qualified 529 distributions are exempt from income tax in all three states.
+However, qualified 529 withdrawals are exempt from income tax in all three of those states.

-Nine states (Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington, and Wyoming) have no state income tax so there is no 529 deduction in those states.
-(As a reminder, Wyoming has no 529 plan.)
+Eight states (Alaska, Florida, New Hampshire, Nevada, South Dakota, Tennessee, Texas, Washington) have no state income tax so there is no 529 deduction in those states.
+As a reminder, although there is no state income tax in Wyoming, this state doesn’t offer a 529 plan currently.

 Tax deduction limits and rules vary by state, so check with yours.